TritonDataCenter/rfd/rfd/0163/README.md

 ### Firewaller Agent

-As described in the *Cloud Firewall Log Daemon* section above, firewaller agent services will change.
-In particular:

-* `cfwlogd` will be delivered to each compute node with this agent.
-* `svc:/smartdc/agent/firewaller-logger-setup:default` is a new service that will handle the setup required for `cfwlogd`.
-* `svc:/smartdc/agent/firewaller-logger:default` is a new service that will run `cfwlogd`.

 As described in the *fwadm* section below and the *IPFilter* section above, the per-zone `ipf.conf` and `ipf6.conf` files will change in a way that is not backward compatible.
-The `firewaller-logger-setup` service will be responsible for ensuring that each zone's `ipf` configuration files are a version that is compatible with the running system.

-**XXX The compatibility check mechanism has not been worked out.
-This could be as simple as checking to see if /dev/XXX exists, or it could be something like is described in OS-4121.**

-To ensure that the `ipf` configuration files are compatible before zones start to boot, `svc:/smartdc/agent/firewaller-logger-setup:default` will be depended upon by `svc:/system/smartdc/vmadmd:default` and `svc:/system/zones:default`.
-These dependencies will be added to the `svc:/smartdc/agent/firewaller-logger-setup:default` service using `dependent` elements similar to the following:
+A new service, `svc:/smartdc/agent/firewaller-config-migration:default`, will be responsible for ensuring that each zone's `ipf` configuration files are a version that is compatible with the running system.
+This new service will be depended upon by `svc:/system/smartdc/vmadmd:default` and `svc:/system/zones:default`.
+These dependencies will be added to the `svc:/smartdc/agent/firewaller-config-migration:default` service using `dependent` elements similar to the following:

 ```xml
   <dependent name="smartdc_vmadmd" grouping="optional_all" restart_on="none">